lauraamado96/SpotifySimulator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.

+## NPM

+Run `npm install -g @angular/cli` to generate the node_modules folder before starting the server.

-## Development server
+## Server

-Run `ng serve` for a dev server.
+Run `ng serve` for a server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding